Breast Pumping Tips-the Secrets You Need to Know

 - A good pump is worth every penny.

 - Either rent a pump or get a new one.

 - Some pumps are better than others, do your research or request my free pump review.

-- Pumps you buy are generally meant for the mom with the established milk supply.
+- Personal pumps you buy are generally meant for the mom with the established milk supply.

 - It takes 4-6 weeks to establish your milk supply.

 - If your insurance company provides you with a breast pump, take advantage of this benefit.
 Most of them will give you one for each baby if three years have passed.